stellar/js-stellar-base/docs/learn/building-transactions.md

 ## [Transaction](https://github.com/stellar/js-stellar-base/blob/master/src/transaction.js)

 You probably won't instantiate `Transaction` objects directly.
 Objects of this class are returned after `TransactionBuilder` builds a transaction.
-However, you can create a new `Transaction` object from a hex representation of a transaction envelope.
+However, you can create a new `Transaction` object from a base64 representation of a transaction envelope.

 ```js
 var transaction = new Transaction(envelope);